 - Ray-finned fish (Actinopterygii)

 Classes subdivide into orders.
-The hagfish and lamprey classes consist of only 1 order.
+The hagfish and lamprey classes each consist of only 1 order.
 The cartilaginous fish comprise 14: chimaeras, sharks of various kinds, skates, sawfish and rays.
-The lobe-finned fish consist of 2 orders, coelacanths and lungfish.
-The ray-finned fish comprise over 40 orders and now encompass the vast majority of fish in the sea, from seahorses to eels, being more diverse in number of species than all mammals, birds and reptiles put together.
-Astonishingly, most of that diversity arose late in geological time, during the Late Cretaceous and Cenozoic.
+The lobe-finned fish consist of 2 orders: coelacanths and lungfish.
+The ray-finned fish comprise over 40 and now encompass the vast majority of fish in the sea, from seahorses to eels, being more diverse in number of species than all mammals, birds and reptiles put together.
+Astonishingly, most of that diversity arose late in geological time, during the Late Cretaceous and Cenozoic, when oceans began to cool and deepen.
+The delay, followed by such a dazzling display of creativity, suggests that they were programmed to diversify at that point.

 - Pteraspidomorphs (including the heterostracans)

-The general evolutionary scheme, which is probably correct, is that fish were initially both finless and jawless, gradually evolving fins and jaws as competition for resources grew.
+Acanthodians probably descended from fish ancestral to the cartilaginous group (Coates et al. 2018).
+The general evolutionary scheme, which is probably correct, is that fish were initially finless and jawless, gradually evolving fins and jaws as competition for resources grew.

-From earliest to latest, the first fossil occurrences of these ten classes, some living, some extinct, are as follows (dates in millions of years, radioisotope chronology):
+From earliest to latest, the first fossil occurrences of these eleven classes, some living, some extinct, are as follows (dates in millions of years, radioisotope chronology):

-The existence of more classes in the past than in the present does not conform to the theory of evolution, which predicts that morphological disparity should increase with time.
+The existence of more classes in the past than in the present also does not conform to evolution theory.
+As has been discussed in relation to the Cambrian Explosion, Darwinism predicts that morphological disparity should increase with time.

-The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between and the unstable coastal environments tended to erode and destroy fragile carcasses.
+The general pattern is that fish fossils were initially rare, reflecting a world where fish were few and far between.
 The colonising fauna came from the open sea, where the floors beneath them were hot, basaltic wastelands.
-Since their food came from algae and microscopic plankton, they had no use for teeth and jaws.
-Only as near-shore environments became more habitable did such creatures acquire equipment capable of nibbling seaweeds, filtering sediment, cracking open shells and indeed eating other fish.
-Brackish and freshwater environments began to be vegetated and host a range of invertebrate life, and as the available niches became more various, the fish moving into the new estuaries and lagoons became more specialised.
+Since the only plentiful food available was algae and microscopic plankton, they had no use for teeth and jaws.
+Only as near-shore environments became more habitable did they acquire equipment enabling them to nibble seaweeds, filter sediment, crack open shells and capture other fish.
+It wasn’t a process of natural magic; they were programmed to do so, according to their kinds.
+As the available niches became more various, as environments began to be vegetated and to host a range of invertebrate life, so the fish moving into them became more specialised.

 Eusthenopteron is sometimes figured as crawling out of the mud of a Devonian lake, apparently with the intention of finding another pool to swim in.
 Because Eusthenopteron was once cast in the role of the ‘ancestor’ of tetrapods, tetrapodlike behavior was attributed to it.
 However, taking the whole morphology of the fish, with its streamlined torpedo shape, and dorsal, anal, and pelvic fins placed near the back of the body, it seems that the lifestyle of Eusthenopteron was much more like that of a modern pike (Esox), a fully aquatic lurking predator.